Fix: VPN Error 734 PPP Link Control Protocol Terminated

 5. Fix Registry conflicts

 Error 743 can also be due to registry conflicts.
 Thus, cleaning the registry with a registry cleaner utility might fix error 743.
-This is how users can clean the registry with the freeware CCleaner.
+This is how users can clean the registry with the Fortect software.

-- Click the Scan for Issues button to scan the registry.
+- Click the Start Repair button to repair the registry.

 6. Switch off Windows Defender Firewall